Musée des ondes Emile Berliner: The museum

-The Musée des Ondes Emile Berliner consists of a permanent exposition displaying phonographs, gramophones, radios, and records from different eras which trace the history of sound recording and broadcasting, and temporary expositions which are presented annually.
-The museum's collection consists of approximately 30 000 items.
-Since 2024, the museum holds a collection of 24 early mechanical televisions.
+The Musée des Ondes Emile Berliner permanent exposition displayed phonographs, gramophones, radios, and records from different eras which trace the history of sound recording and broadcasting, and temporary expositions which were presented annually.
+The museum's collection consisted of approximately 30 000 items.
+Since 2024, the museum held a collection of 24 early mechanical televisions.
 The museum archives feature business letters, historic advertisements, employment records, record catalogues, architectural plans etc. and are partially online accessible.
 The specialized in-house reference library has an online catalogue.

-MOEB projects are financed by grants from the federal government, the city of Montreal and the province of Quebec.
+MOEB projects were financed by grants from the federal government, the city of Montreal and the province of Quebec.

 As of 2019, 18% of operational costs were paid by the city of Montreal and the Sud-Ouest borough, the remaining 82% coming from the museum's self-generated revenue (visits, souvenir shop, donations).